PatrickBaus/PID-CPP/README.md

 ```

 ## Performance Comparison
-In terms of performance only two models the [Teensy](https://www.pjrc.com/teensy/techspecs.html) platform was tested, because they have a wide range of 32-bit processors.
+In terms of performance only two models of the [Teensy](https://www.pjrc.com/teensy/techspecs.html) platform were tested, because they have a wide range of 32-bit processors.

 |Model|Processor|Clock Speed in MHz|Comments|
 |--|--|--|--|